Home About For Agencies For Personnel Contact

 Built from the inside.
 Not from a grant application, a clinical theory, or an office looking in.

-This program came from working the same radio channels, the same callouts, and the same debriefs as the people it exists to support, and from sitting across from first responders in a therapy room and hearing what it actually cost them when the right support wasn't there.
+This program came from working the same callouts and debriefs as the people it exists to support, and from sitting across from first responders in a therapy room and hearing what it actually cost them when the right support wasn't there.
 Built for the line and the leaders alongside them.

 The Foundation